-There were no fees billed by DJGC for other products and services for the fiscal year ended December 31, 2008 and for the period ended December 31, 2007.
+There were no fees billed by DJGC for other products and services for the fiscal years ended December 31, 2009 and 2008.

 Audit Committee's Pre-Approval Process

 The Board of Directors acts as the audit committee of the Company, and accordingly, all services are approved by all the members of the Board of Directors.